St Matthew's Church, Blackmoor: 19th-century church

 Sir Roundell Palmer bought the manor of Blackmoor in 1865 and moved there in 1866.
 At the time there was a chapel of ease in the village, presumably the one mentioned in the Background section above, but the Palmer family would attend Sunday service at St Mary's in Selborne and evensong at the Old Church in Greatham.
-Following consultation with the pastor at St Mary's, Selborne, Palmer decided to build a new church in the village, as well as a vicarage, cottages and schools.

-Her chose Alfred Waterhouse as architect.
+Following consultation with the pastor at St Mary's, Selborne, Palmer decided to build a new church in the village, as well as a vicarage, cottages and schools, choosing Alfred Waterhouse as architect.

 The church is built from pale grey malm stone from a local quarry, with fine-grained Bath stone for the dressings and quoins.

 A plaque on a white marble pillar on the north side of the chancel was dedicated by the village to Palmer and his wife, and reads: "In gratitude for all the good that under God has come to this parish through their devotion to their Saviour and their love to their fellow men."